 Lesson Times: Lessons are taught at Morrison Brothers Monday through Friday from 10am to 7pm, and Saturday 10am to 6pm.
 Please contact us for specific time slot availability.

-How to Apply: If you're interested in lessons, please call us at (601) 956-0135 and leave a message for our lesson coordinator, Chris Derrick, and he'll return your call as soon as possible.
+How to Apply: If you're interested in lessons, please call us at (601) 956-0135 and leave a message for our lesson coordinator, Stephen Wells, and he'll return your call as soon as possible.